 In the final installment of Season 4 of Security Nation, Jen and Tod sit down with Chris John Riley, senior security engineer at Google and co-host of the First Impressions podcast (the one about cybersecurity, not Jane Austen).
-They chat about Minimum Viable Secure Product (MVSP), a set of controls Chris recently helped develop at Google that aim to provide a better baseline for security when evaluating vendor risk.
+They chat about Minimum Viable Secure Product (MVSP), a set of controls from Google, Salesforce, Slack, and Okta that Chris recently helped develop.
+MVSP aims to provide a better baseline for security when evaluating vendor risk.
 They discuss the state of supply chain security for technology vendors and the challenges of establishing what really qualifies as “minimum” in terms of security protocols.

 Stick around for our Rapid Rundown, where Tod and Jen talk about a recently disclosed DNS rebinding vulnerability in Sky routers that exposed them to takeover attacks over the course of a whopping 17 months.